 First, let’s talk about the origins of Bluehost.
 It is vital to understand the history of a thing in order to put things into proper context, and that’s what this section is for.

 Within a decade, Bluehost grew from a little startup in Provo, Utah to a tech giant employing more than 750 people and responsible for over two million websites.
 Those years of miraculous and unprecedented growth also saw Bluehost catch the attention of Internet conglomerate, Endurance International Group.
 EIG purchased Bluehost in 2010 and opened another chapter of massive, disruptive growth in the history of the company.
-If the name EIG sounds familiar to you, it's probably because you've heard of them before.
-Besides Bluehost, they also own other big names in the hosting industry like HostGator (even if both of them are owned by EIG, there are some differences between them, if you are interested to find more about that make sure to also read our Bluehost vs. HostGator comparison)
+If the name EIG sounds familiar to you, it’s probably because you’ve heard of them before.
+Besides Bluehost, they also own other big names in the hosting industry like HostGator.
+Even if both of them are owned by EIG, there are some differences between the two companies.
+If you are interested to find more about that make sure to also read our Bluehost vs. HostGator comparison.

-The problem (or is it a problem?
-It depends on what you think is fair in a free market economy, we think), is that Bluehost has become so popular that they can afford to offer great quality for outrageously low prices.
+The problem is that Bluehost has become so popular that it can afford to offer great quality at outrageously low prices.
 That is one of the main reasons why people continue to choose Bluehost over and over again – a lot of value is offered for ridiculously low prices.
-It doesn't take an Einstein to see how this side of Bluehost makes it easy to blow other smaller hosts out of the market.
-Even hosts like Namecheap who have made a name out of cheap prices sometimes struggle to beat Bluehost's prices.
-We have a full review of Bluehost vs. Namecheap if you want a complete analysis of how Bluehost compares to one of the cheapest hosts on earth (Spoiler alert: Bluehost easily wins this competition, we'll stick to Namecheap just when it comes for cheap domain names for now).
+It doesn’t take an Einstein to see how this side of Bluehost makes it easy to blow smaller hosts out of the market.
+Even hosts like Namecheap who are known for their affordability sometimes struggle to beat Bluehost’s prices.
+We have a full breakdown of Bluehost vs. Namecheap if you want a complete analysis of how Bluehost compares to one of the cheapest hosts on Earth.
+(Spoiler alert: Bluehost easily wins this competition, we’ll stick to Namecheap just when it comes to cheap domain names for now).